Bridging the Awareness Gap in our Communities

 This nine week course is based on the adaption of Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) and helps parents become aware of parenting in automatic pilot, the effect of stress and the daily interactions with their child(ren).
 The course aims for parents to learn the skills of mindfulness for themselves and to the experience of parenting their children.
 This course helps parents with responding less reactively to parenting stress, developing more empathy and compassion for themselves and their child(ren), tolerating difficult emotions and more accepting of self and child(ren), recognise patterns and relate differently to parental suffering.

 This is a ten week mindfulness curriculum course based on a project piloting courses in trauma adapted and culturally sensitive Mindfulness Based Cognitive Therapy designed for refugee and asylum seeking communities.
 The work has been funded by the Oxford Mindfulness Centre (OMC) in order to increase access to mindfulness based therapies and practice to marginalised populations.

-Volunteer and you could make a big difference
+Volunteer with us and you could make a big difference

 Do you have time to spare?
 Would like to be part of something meaningful where your skills could be utilised for the greater good of our community?
-We are looking for good people who have free time during the day and a skillset that could add to our existing team in Fundraising, Accounting, Marketing, Social Media, Law, Graphic Design and Admin.
+We are looking for good people who have free time during the day and a skillset that could add to our existing team in Fundraising, Accounting, Marketing, Social Media Content Creator, Facebook Moderator, Graphic Design and Admin.

 If you have skills that you feel would help us to grow and achieve our mission to help our communities lead happier, healthier and more fulfilling lives, please contact us by email telling us a little bit about how you could help us to